 Work as a Life Domain.
 Work is a universally important issue and has relevance for all clients.
 Integrate the relevant work issues for the client.
-This should be appropriate to the developmental stage of life of the client.
+This should be appropriate to the

 Assessment.
 There will be cases where no formal testing (IQ, career, or personality assessment) was performed.
 However, we encourage students to think about the broader range of assessment that takes place over the course of work with a client.
-Thus, this section should include intake information, diagnostic assessment (how did you make your diagnosis), outcome monitoring.
-In cases where formal testing was performed this must also be included.
+Thus, this section should include intake information, diagnostic assessment (how did you make your diagnosis), outcome monitoring, etc. In cases where formal testing was performed, this must also be included.